+This incredible diamond is from the Letlapa Tala Collection of rough diamonds (which translates to “blue rock” in Northern Sotho, the predominant language spoken in the Cullinan area of South Africa where they were discovered).
+Ranging from 25.75 carats to 9.61 carats in size, the rough blue diamonds in the Letlapa Tala Collection were unveiled by Petra Diamonds almost three years ago, shocking the world.
+The Infinite Blue is the cut and polished masterpiece that came from the largest of the rough.
 The famous Cullinan mine in South Africa has been one of Earth’s only sources of these blue wonders, but even there, such finds are as rare as they are magnificent.
 It shares lineage with illustrious predecessors like the Great Star of Africa, a 530-carat masterpiece that is the largest faceted colorless diamond in the world, and the captivating Blue Moon of Josephine, a 12.03-carat Fancy Vivid Blue diamond that captured hearts and records alike when it sold for US $48.5 million in 2015.
 More recently, The De Beers Blue, a 15.10 step-cut Fancy Vivid Blue diamond, the largest of its kind ever to appear at auction – sold for US$57.5 million in 2022.

 Beyond its extraordinary color and size, the Infinite Blue’s cut sets it apart from most other natural blue diamonds.
 A cut-cornered rectangular mixed cut, marrying classic emerald cut outlines with the dazzling brilliance of kite-shaped facets, has been expertly executed to accentuate the diamond’s innate radiance.
 It is also expertly set in a gorgeous mounting, surrounded by a halo of natural pink diamonds, and further accented with a trapezoid cut diamond on each side.